Investing term

 Costs of running the business that aren't directly tied to making the product — sales, marketing, R&D, general & admin.

 Operating expenses (OpEx) are the costs of running a business that aren't part of directly making the product — sales, marketing, research and development, and general administration.
-Subtracting them from gross profit gives operating income.
-Watching OpEx as a share of revenue shows whether a company is scaling efficiently or letting overhead balloon as it grows.
+They're the second big block of costs on the income statement, subtracted from gross profit to give operating income.

 For example